 Tied with its neighbour Cres as Croatia’s largest island, Krk in the Kvarner Gulf has been welcoming tourists since the middle of the 19th century – even if it’s still not well known among the British.
 It’s hard to know why, as it has its own airport (Rijeka airport) and is connected to the mainland via a bridge.

-Feast on the fabulous seafood in the waterside restaurants in Cres Town, before relaxing on the beaches at Valun and Lubenice towards the south of the island.
+In the waterside restaurants in Cres Town, you can feast on the fabulous seafood, before relaxing on the beaches at Valun and Lubenice towards the south of the island.

-Take in the lively scene around the harbour in the main village, Mali Losinj, whose colourful architecture hints at its Venetian past, or take a boat trip to admire one of the island’s marvels – a colony of about 150 bottlenose dolphins that have made their home in the island’s waters.
+Take in the lively scene around the harbour in the main village, Mali Lošinj, where colourful architecture hints at its Venetian past, or take a boat trip to admire one of the island’s marvels – a colony of about 200 bottlenose dolphins that have made their home in the island’s waters.

 Marooned in the Adriatic south of Korcula – practically on its way to Italy – is tiny, tranquil Lastovo.
 It’s so small that there’s only one hotel – although you’ll be able to find apartments and even a lighthouse where you can spend the night.

-If you’ve been to Dubrovnik, chances are you would have done a boat trip to the Elaphiti islands just to the north.
+If you’ve been to Dubrovnik, chances are you would have joined a boat trip to the Elaphiti Islands just to the north.
 Chances are just as high you thought you’d like to stay and get to know this chilled-out little place a bit better.
+Now’s your chance.